 Cooper Companies employs over 10,000 people and is headquartered in Pleasanton.

-The nation's leading bus manufacturer recently moved to the Oaks Logistic Center near the Livermore airport.
+The nation's leading bus manufacturer, Gillig, recently moved to the Oaks Logistic Center near the Livermore airport.
 Their neighbors now include electric car manufacturer Tesla and automotive parts supplier Dräxlmaier.

 Gillig has been producing buses for 125 years and has been family owned since day one.
 The company's buses make their way around the country taking on various duties, including one Tri-Valley residents may be familiar with: Wheels.
 Next time you see one on the road, you can tell your friends about how it was made in Livermore!

 While not headquartered in the Tri-Valley, it's notable that Tesla and Dräxlmaier lease, combined, over one million square feet of space for their Livermore operations and do manufacture products here.